dy27/USYD-Event-Calendar/README.md

 # USYD-Event-Calendar

 ## Overview
-A web scraping program to find events from Facebook pages and export them to Google Calendar.
+A web scraping program to find events from Facebook pages associated with the University of Sydney and export them to Google Calendar.

 Link to follow calendar: https://calendar.google.com/calendar/b/2?cid=dXN5ZC5ldmVudEBnbWFpbC5jb20